Enterprise Service Management (ESM) Ticket Classification

 Service Request

 A request from a customer for information, or advice, or some existing service to be provided.
-Service Requests are usually handled by a Service Desk, and do not require an Request For Change (RFC) to be submitted.
+Service Requests are usually considered standard operational tasks/efforts, and do not require an Request For Change (RFC) to be submitted.
 Service requests are not as urgent as incidents, major incidents, or problems, and they can be scheduled in accordance with existing work priorities.

 Incident